laristra/cinch/README.md

 caveat is that these documentation fragments should have a special comment header at the beginning of each, of the form:

-`<!-- CINCHDOC DOCUMENT(Name of Document) SECTION(Name of Chapter) -->`
+`<!-- CINCHDOC DOCUMENT(Name of Document) SECTION(Name of Section) -->`

-This special header indicates for which document the fragment is intended and the chapter within which it should appear.
+This special header indicates for which document the fragment is intended and the section within which it should appear.
 Headers may span multiple lines provided that `<!-- CINCHDOC` begins the comment.
 If no attributes
-(DOCUMENT, SECTION, etc.) are specified, the utility will use a default document and chapter ('Default' and 'Default').
-Multiple fragments intended for different documents and chapter may be included within a single input file.
+(DOCUMENT, SECTION, etc.) are specified, the utility will use a default document and section ('Default' and 'Default').
+Multiple fragments intended for different documents and sections may be included within a single input file.
 For latex fragments, use a header of the form:

-`% CINCHDOC DOCUMENT(Name of Document) SECTION(Name of Chapter)`
+`% CINCHDOC DOCUMENT(Name of Document) SECTION(Name of Section)`

 Latex-style CINCHDOC headers must be on a single line.